- Associate Professor

 2020.
 "Literature, the Idiom, and the Totalitarian Fable."
 Annual meeting of the American Comparative Literature Association.
 Chicago, IL.
 March 19-22.
 [Event cancelled due to COVID-19 pandemic]

 2019.
 "Derrida, Democracy, and Literature: Strange Institutions."
-Rocky Mountain Modern Language Association annual meeting.
+Rocky Mountain Modern Language Association.
 El Paso, TX.
 October 10-12.

 2019.
 "Is there Post-Violence Literature?"
 Annual meeting of the American Comparative Literature Association.
 Washington, DC.
 March 7-10.